mikeoseikj/SBASE-WEBAPP/README.md

 Students examination results management system is a 2 weeks project I built that is specifically designed with Ghana's FREE SHS double track system in mind.
 Regardless of it specifics, it can also work for various educational structures that are not under the double track system in various countries.
 Check the INFO.txt file in this repository for more information about usage and structure.

 Note: there is a folder named 'screenshot' in the webapp folder that contains images to give you a fair view of how the SBASE user interface looks like.

+-There is also a wierd mistake I made of not accepting the character zero(0) in the database of SBASE.
+So things like passwords and admin configuration settings and commands would be affected.
+Pardon me for that if you find that annoying.
+The android app is also affected.

+Note: This does not significantly affect the overrall security of the application.